Soumyadeep-github/Data-Ingestion/README.md

 # Data Ingestion Pipeline

 The aim of this project is to automate data ingestion from flat files like CSV and compressed files like GZIP into a database like Postgres.
-The entire setup is automated used Docker and it will be pretty fast too as multiprocessing is being used.
+The entire setup is automated used Docker and is pretty fast too as multiprocessing is being used.

 Current benchmarking results -